eseiler18/MATH-458-ProjectNonLinearSystems/README.md

 these methods.

 # How to use ...
 (LOUIS)
-  Go to the root of the Project in your terminal .
+	To make this project, you need to have the linux tool "cmake Go to the root of the Project in your terminal .
 	In order to compile it you should first install *googletest* and *eigen*.
   You can run this line of code to place them in their respectif place.